Personal Property; Sufficiency of Assets Sample Clauses

 AutoNDA by SimpleDocs

+Personal Property; Sufficiency of Assets. (a) The Company has good and marketable title to, or a valid and binding leasehold or license interest in, all of the tangible personal property and assets used by the Company (the “Personal Property”), free and clear of all Encumbrances other than Permitted Encumbrances.
+The Personal Property, together with all other properties and assets of the Company, are sufficient for the continued conduct of the Business after the Closing in substantially the same manner as conducted prior to the Closing and constitute all of the rights, property and assets necessary to conduct the Business in such manner. (b) The Personal Property is structurally sound, in good operating condition and repair, and adequate for the uses to which it is being put, and none of the Personal Property is in need of maintenance or repairs except for ordinary, routine maintenance and repairs that are not material in nature or cost.

 Personal Property; Sufficiency of Assets. (a) Each Group Company has good and marketable title to, or a valid and binding leasehold or license interest in, all of the tangible personal property and assets used by such Group Company (the “Personal Property”), free and clear of all Encumbrances other than Permitted Encumbrances.
-The Personal Property, together with all other properties and assets of the Group Companies, are sufficient for the continued conduct of the Group Companies’ business after the Closing in substantially the same manner as conducted prior to the Closing and constitute all of the rights, property and assets necessary to conduct the Group Companies’ business in such manner.
+The Personal Property, together with all other properties and assets of the Group Companies, are sufficient for the continued conduct of the Group Companies’ business after the Closing in substantially the same manner as conducted prior to the Closing and constitute all of the rights, property and assets necessary to conduct the Group Companies’ business in such manner. (b) The Personal Property is structurally sound, in good operating condition and repair, and adequate for the uses to which it is being put, and none of the Personal Property is in need of maintenance or repairs except for ordinary, routine maintenance and repairs that are not material in nature or cost.

-Personal Property; Sufficiency of Assets. (a) The Company has good and marketable title to, or a valid and binding leasehold or license interest in, all of the tangible personal property and assets used by the Company (the “Personal Property”), free and clear of all Encumbrances other than Permitted Encumbrances.
-The Personal Property, together with all other properties and assets of the Company, are sufficient for the continued conduct of the Business after the Closing in substantially the same manner as conducted prior to the Closing and constitute all of the rights, property and assets necessary to conduct the Business in such manner.

 AutoNDA by SimpleDocs